thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 Oh uh...huh.
 I kind of expected more fanfare after the build up for `Fun`.
 We kind of just recursively call `convert` and construct an `Apply`.

+{{< accessory title="Why do we even need Apply?" >}}
+`Apply` looks like it could just be `App`.
+And that's true, we could avoid the rename.

+The reason we rename it is to highlight its usage with closures.
+Eventually we will have top level items, and when we do those can use `App` normally to pass arguments.
+Then our distinction will becomes meaningful: `Apply` unpacks and calls a closure and `App` calls a top level item.
+{{< / accessory >}}

 Okay well maybe that's all our cases for `convert`, but surely there's still some work left in `closure_convert`:

 ```rs